 This paper considers the problem of estimating the 3D pose of an articulated object such as the human body from a single view.
 This problem is difficult due to the large number of degrees of freedom and the inherent ambiguities that arise when projecting a 3D structure into the 2D image [5,9].
-In generative methods for tracking, the pose is estimated using a 3D geometric model and a likelihood function that evaluates different pose estimates.
-For example, various algorithms based on particle filtering have been proposed for human body or hand tracking [7, 15, 17, 26].
-However, in order to track the motion of the full body or the hand, a large number of particles and a strong dynamic model are required.

-More importantly, in order to build a practical system, the initialization task needs to be solved.
-This can be seen as an multi-object recognition problem, where recognizing a single object corresponds to recognizing the articulated object in a particular pose.
-Once this problem is solved, temporal information can be used to smooth motion and resolve potential pose ambiguities.
-This divides the continuous pose estimation task into two distinct problems: (1) estimate a distribution of possible configurations from a single frame, (2) combine frame-by-frame estimates to obtain smooth trajectories.
+Once the pose estimation task is solved, temporal information can be used to smooth motion and resolve potential pose ambiguities.
+This divides continuous pose estimation into two distinct tasks: (1) estimate a distribution of possible configurations from a single frame, (2) combine frame-by-frame estimates to obtain smooth trajectories.